 The specs of the Halot-One resin 3D printer remind us of the LD-0002R.
-This cheap 3D printer boasts a slightly bigger print size of 127 x 80 x 160 mm (5 x 3.1 x 6.3 inches), lower engine noise of under 60dB, 2k LCD screen, 5-inch colour touchscreen and stunning Z-axis positioning accuracy of 0.01 mm.
+This cheap 3D printer boasts a slightly bigger print size of 5 x 3.1 x 6.3 inches (127 x 80 x 160 mm), lower engine noise of under 60dB, 2K LCD screen, and stunning Z-axis positioning accuracy of 0.01 mm.

-The Halot-One lowcost 3D printer of a new generation can work via Wi-Fi connection and offline via USB.
+The Halot-One cheap 3D printer of a new generation can work via Creality Cloud and offline via USB.
 Creality releases it in a fully assembled state, meaning you can make your first 3D prints right out of the box.

 The machine adopts the principle of refraction and reflection of light.
 Thus, the Creality Halot-One resin 3D printer promises to distribute light on each model’s dimension.
 It will lead to high-precision 3D printing.
-Also, the air purification system helps to filter out some of the odours from resin.
+Also, the air purification system helps to filter out some of the odors from the resin.

-You can enjoy the Gambody and Creality Halot-One bundles for $259.
-So, go ahead and start making your favourite Gambody models in resin with this best affordable 3D printer.
+You can enjoy the Gambody and Creality Halot-One bundles and save some money.
+You can start making your favorite Gambody models in resin with this best budget 3D printer 2023.

 Creality manufactures many inexpensive 3D printers.
 Its CR-10 Mini machine is an affordable FDM 3D printer with many features of Ender-3.

-Hobbyists 黃巽甫, Brian Nguyen and Jouko Salminen who print with CR-10 Mini enjoy fantastic results that are well worth the machine’s price of $360.
+Hobbyists 黃巽甫, Brian Nguyen, and Jouko Salminen, who print with CR-10 Mini, enjoy fantastic results that are well worth the machine’s price of $329.

-This cheapest 3D printer has an auto-calibration feature promising no issues with bed levelling, steel and aluminium frames, support for both online and offline printing, PLA and ABS.
-It comes fully assembled and can be turned on as soon as you unbox it.
+This updated version of Monoprice Mini 3D printer comes with a build volume of 4.65 x 2.6 x 4.3 inches (118 x 65 x 110 mm).
+One of the cheapest 3D printers has an auto-calibration feature promising no issues with bed leveling and supports online printing and resin.
+It comes fully assembled and can be turned on when you unbox it.

 The low cost should not scare you away.
-Hobbyist Kyle Reiach proved how amazing the Monoprice Mini 3D printer can be in action and what great 3D prints it can build.
+Hobbyist Kyle Reiach proved how superb the Monoprice Mini 3D printer can be in action and what great 3D prints it can build.

-Anycubic Photon Mono is another cheap resin 3D printer.
-You can find great deals on Amazon and other stores and get the machine for as low as $240.
+Anycubic Photon Mono 4K is another cheap 3D printer.
+You can find great deals on Amazon and other stores and get the machine for as low as $195.

-The aluminium frame, upgraded UV light, excellent stability, fast printing speed make the device a perfect tool for hobbyists.
-Alex Schneider and Chuck Reaume who love working with resin achieved amazing results on this small 3D printer.
+The aluminum frame, upgraded UV light, excellent stability, and fast printing speed make the device a perfect tool for hobbyists.
+Alex Schneider and Chuck Reaume, who love working with resin, achieved remarkable results on this small 3D printer.

-With up to $300 in your pocket, you can pay attention to the Qidi Tech X-Maker.
-This cheap 3D printer used to come with excellent discounts and could cost $299.
+With up to $300 in your pocket, you can pay attention to the LGT Longer LK5 Pro.
+This cheap 3D printer often comes with excellent discounts and could cost $299.99 instead of $370.

-The Artillery Genius has an aluminium frame, 0.4 mm nozzle, LED touch screen, automatic bed levelling, filament runout sensor, fast heating bed and USB support.
+The Artillery Genius has an aluminum frame, 0.4 mm nozzle, LED touch screen, automatic bed leveling, filament runout sensor, fast heating bed, and USB support.
 It boasts a fast printing speed that can reach 150 mm/sec.
 It takes two minutes for the heated bed to reach 120 °C (248 °F).
-Thus, it is compatible with ABS, PLA, Flexible PLA, HIPS and other types of cheap 3D printer filament.
+Thus, it is compatible with ABS, PLA, Flexible PLA, HIPS, and other types of cheap 3D printer filament.

-This budget machine can help to make nice-quality 3D prints just like this Groot figurine brought to life by Koldo Valle.
+This inexpensive machine can help to make nice-quality 3D prints just like this Groot figurine brought to life by Koldo Valle.

-Each cheap 3D printer on our list is worth your attention, but you can also check many other budget machines, such as Phrozen Sonic Mini 4k, Creality CR-20 Pro, da Vinci mini w+, Monoprice Select Mini V2, Duplicator i3 V2.1 and others.
-Decide if you prefer FDM or resin printers and create lovely prints to make you proud of yourself.
-Make sure to join Gambody 3D Printing Community on Facebook to share your new works.
+Each cheap 3D printer on our list is worth your attention.
+Still, you can check many other budget machines, such as Phrozen Sonic Mini 4k, Creality CR-20 Pro, da Vinci mini w+, Monoprice Select Mini V2, Duplicator i3 V2.1, and others.
+Decide if you prefer FDM or resin printers and create lovely objects to be proud of yourself.
+Join Gambody 3D Printing Community on Facebook to share your new works.